tanazm/points-unknown/README.md

 # Points Unknown
-This repo contains data and final assignments for Points Unknown, a mapping class at Columbia Journalism School.
+This repo contains final assignments for Points Unknown, a mapping class at Columbia Journalism School.